Jenovic/stats/README.md

 This is simply where all the interfaces will are stored.

+### Utilities

+This directory has any global utility function you may need.
+For instance, getAverageScore might be needed in a few places within the app

 ### Tests

 Data validation for all the http requests made.